TSG Hawks

-The TSG Hawks (台鋼雄鷹) are a professional baseball team in the Chinese Professional Baseball League (CPBL) in Taiwan.
-The team is owned by Taiwan Steel Group and was formed in 2022 as part of CPBL's expansion.
-The Hawks are set to play their home games at Chengcing Lake Baseball Stadium in Kaohsiung City in CPBL's minor league starting 2023 season, and to make their debut in the major league in the 2024 season.
+The TSG Hawks (台鋼雄鷹) are a Taiwanese professional baseball team based in Kaohsiung.
+The Hawks compete in the Chinese Professional Baseball League (CPBL) in Taiwan and play their home games at Chengcing Lake Baseball Stadium.
+The team is owned by Taiwan Steel Group and was formed in 2022 as part of the CPBL expansion.
+They joined the CPBL's minor league for the 2023 season, and made their debut in the major league in the 2024 season.

-Ownership

-The Taiwan Steel Group is the sponsor for Tainan City F.C., a semi-professional football team in the Taiwan Football Premier League since 2016, and the owner of Tainan TSG GhostHawks, a professional basketball team in Taiwan's T1 League since 2021.

 History

-On March 2, 2022, TSG officially applied for membership in the CPBL, which was approved by CPBL executive council on April 27, 2022.
+On March 2, 2022, TSG officially applied for membership in the CPBL, which was approved by CPBL's executive council on April 27, 2022.
 In July of the same year, the Hawks participated in CPBL's 2022 season draft where they picked a total of 30 players to form the basis of their initial roster.

-On January 16, 2023, Hong I-Chung had been announced as the first manager of the team.
+On January 16, 2023, Hong I-chung had been announced as the first manager of the team.